In recent years, the live streaming industry has exploded in popularity due to the public’s insatiable appetite for video content.

 As the market continues to grow, it may be time for you to ride the wave by growing an audience, selling your own merchandise, striking brand deals, and monetizing your live broadcast.

-Getting started in the live stream industry is easy.
-However, if you want to make money streaming, you must stick to a streaming schedule, engage your audience with high-quality content, and take advantage of all available monetization options.
+Getting started in the live broadcast industry is easy.
+However, if you want to make money with live streaming, you must stick to a streaming schedule, engage your audience with high-quality content, and take advantage of all available monetization options.

-Discover the best ways to make money streaming and the best live streaming platform down below.
+Discover the best ways to make money with live and the best live streaming platform down below.

 Table Of Contents

 - Can You Make a Living From Live Streaming?

 - The Top 12 Ways to Make Money From Live Streaming

 - 1. Affiliate Marketing